 Typical team goals are improving quality, reducing costs, and meeting deadlines.
-Teams also have a "stretch" goal-a goal that is difficult to reach but important to the business unit.
+Teams also have a "stretch" goal, which is difficult to reach but important to the business unit.
 Many teams also have special project goals.
-Texas Instruments (TI), a company that makes semiconductors, used self-directed teams to make improvements in work processes.Welins, R., Byham, W., & Dixon, G. (1994).
+Texas Instruments (TI), a company that makes semiconductors, used self-directed teams to make improvements in work processes.
+Welins, R., Byham, W., & Dixon, G. (1994).
 Inside teams.
 San Francisco: Jossey-Bass.
 Teams were allowed to set their own goals in conjunction with managers and other teams.
 TI also added an individual component to the typical team compensation system.
 This individual component rewarded team members for learning new skills that added to their knowledge.
 These "knowledge blocks" include topics such as leadership, administration, and problem solving.
 The team decides what additional skills people might need to help the team meet its objectives.
-Team members would then take classes and/or otherwise demonstrate their proficiency in that new skill on the job in order to get certification for mastery of the skill.
+Team members would then take classes or otherwise demonstrate their proficiency in that new skill on the job to be certified for mastering the skill.
 Individuals could then be evaluated based on their contribution to the team and how they are building skills to support the team.

-Self-managed teams are empowered teams, which means that they have the responsibility as well as the authority to achieve their goals.
+- Self-managed teams are empowered34, which means that they have the responsibility as well as the authority to achieve their goals.
 Team members have the power to control tasks and processes and to make decisions.
 Research shows that self-managed teams may be at a higher risk of suffering from negative outcomes due to conflict, so it is important that they are supported with training to help them deal with conflict effectively.
 Alper, S., Tjosvold, D., & Law, K. S. (2000).
 Conflict management, efficacy, and performance in organizational teams.
+Personnel - 33.
+Teams that manage themselves and do not report directly to a supervisor.
+Instead, team members select their own leader, and they may even take turns in the leadership role. - 34.
+Teams that have the responsibility as well as the authority to achieve their goals.

-Personnel Psychology, 53, 625-642; Langfred, C. W. (2007).
+Psychology, 53, 625-642; Langfred, C. W. (2007).
 The downside of self-management: A longitudinal study of the effects of conflict on trust, autonomy, and task interdependence in self-managing teams.
 Academy of Management Journal, 50, 885-900.
 Self-managed teams may still have a leader who helps them coordinate with the larger organization.
 Morgeson, F. P. (2005).
 The external leadership of selfmanaging teams: Intervening in the context of novel and disruptive events.
 Journal of Applied Psychology, 90, 497-508.
-For a product team composed of engineering, production, and marketing employees, being empowered means that the team can decide everything about a product's appearance, production, and cost without having to get permission or sign-off from higher management.
+For a product team composed of engineering, production, and marketing employees, empowerment means that the team can decide everything about a product's appearance, production, and cost without having to get permission or sign-off from higher management.
 As a result, empowered teams can more effectively meet tighter deadlines.
-At AT&T Inc., for example, the model-4200 phone team cut development time in half while lowering costs and improving quality by using the empowered team approach.
+At AT&T, for example, the model-4200 phone team cut development time in half while lowering costs and improving quality by using the empowered team approach.
 Parker, G. (1994).
-Crossfunctional teams.
+Cross-functional teams.
 San Francisco: Jossey-Bass.
-A special form of selfmanaged teams are self-directed teams, which also determine who will lead them with no external oversight.
+A special form of selfmanaged teams are self-directed teams35 in which they also determine who will lead them with no external oversight.